-Any study dealing with 'livelihoods' has to confront the issue of characterizing aspects of the livelihood it wishes to examine while maintaining broad consistency with generally understood notions of the term 'livelihood'.
+Any study dealing with 'livelihoods' has to confront the issue of characterizing aspects of livelihoods it wishes to examine while maintaining broad consistency with generally understood notions of the term 'livelihood'.
 Although there are a number of different ways 'livelihoods' have been defined in the literature, nearly all of them look at 'livelihoods' as the means of making a living including access to a reliable and permanent sources of food, income, and employment which in turn depends on a system of capabilities and assets (resources, social networks, and skills).
 In order to understand the role and contribution of Kuroiler in sustaining poor people's livelihoods, this study focused on its contribution to income, household nutrition, women's empowerment, and development of entrepreneurial capacity.
 Towards that end, this study followed a traditional survey methodology and a qualitative approach.
 The formal methods were further supplemented by formal and informal focus group discussions at the community level.
 The sample and the sampling frame for both qualitative and quantitative components of the study were kept identical to ensure the two methodological components complemented each other.
-A quantitative survey collected information on measurable indicators such as income levels, socio-demographic characteristics, physical assets and natural resource base, nutritional levels, aspects of market access, and access to information.
-A qualitative component on the other hand focused more on aspects which could not be easily captured within the framework of quantitative measurement.
-These included aspects of livelihood systems such as intrahousehold nutritional allocation, decision making dynamics within the household, gender empowerment, etc and Kuroiler's contribution towards them.
+A quantitative survey collected information on measurable indicators such as income levels, sociodemographic characteristics, physical assets and natural resource base, nutritional levels, aspects of market access, and access to information.
+The qualitative component on the other hand focused more on aspects which could not be easily captured within the framework of quantitative measurement.
+These included aspects of livelihood systems such as intra-household nutritional allocation, decision making dynamics within the household, gender empowerment, and Kuroiler's contribution towards them.

 The study was conducted in four districts of West Bengal, namely South 24 Parganas, East Midnapore, Murshidabad, and Jalpaiguri (see Figure 3.1 for location of these districts within West Bengal).
 Since the primary objective of the study was to understand the 'livelihood' impact of Kuroiler, it was necessary that the sample contained sufficient data points of Kuroiler and desi (indigenous) birds.
-Thus, the sample was drawn with two main considerations in mind-adequate representation of (i) areas with Kuroiler and desi poultry population and (ii) geographic and agro-climatic diversity.
-The fieldwork for this survey was done during September--October 2007.
+Thus, the sample was drawn with two main considerations in mindadequate representation of (i)